edgarakopyan/Assessment-of-Machine-Learning-models-in-Economic-Research/README.md

 ## How to Run

 Code is separated into different folders.
 The code that needs to be run is Python code, R scripts are used within Python files.
-As a prelimiary run Install_Required_Packages.R file in Rstudio to make sure that all R packages are installed and install packages from requirements.txt file.
+As a prelimiary run Install_Required_Packages.R file from R files folder in Rstudio to make sure that all R packages are installed and install packages from requirements.txt file.

 To recreate main results from the paper proceed with following steps: